The term “income” is broad. It includes just about any money or gain that a person receives. There are exceptions, however.

 Gross Income vs. Gifts

 The ruling cites Section 61 and then addresses Rev. Rul.
 2006-27, 2006-21 I.R.B.
 915. Rev. Rul.
-2006-27 deals with nonprofits who provide first-time homebuyers with assistance making down payments on houses.
+2006-27 deals with nonprofits that provide first-time homebuyers with assistance making down payments on houses.
 The ruling concludes that down payment assistance is a purchase price reduction.

 Rev. Rul.
 2006-27 is based on Section 102.
 Section 102 provides that the value of property acquired by gift is excluded from gross income.
-A gift “proceeds from a ‘detached and disinterested generosity,’ . . . ‘out
+A gift “proceeds from a ‘detached and disinterested generosity,’ . . . ‘out of affection, respect, admiration, charity or like impulses.’”

-It would not seem that the intent to make a gift is as clear with the present facts.
+It would not seem that the intent to make a gift is as clear as the present facts.
 The buyer’s agent is presumably a for-profit business.
 There may not have been a detached and disinterested generosity involved.
 It may have been a requirement or expectation for the buyer’s agent to get the deal or to be able to complete the transaction.

 The ruling goes on to cite Rev. Rul.
 2005-28, 2005-1 C.B.
 997. Rev. Rul.
 2005-28 is closer.
 It involves rebates to customers who purchased cars.
 The rebates were offered by car manufacturers.